SustainableUrbanDesign/app/docs/docs/index.md

 This project is in early stages of research and experimentation.

-## Project brief
+## Mission
-The primary mission of this project is to provide a user-centric experience for designing sustainable urban environments.
+The mission of this project is to provide a user-centric platform for urban analysis and design with an emphasis on sustainability.

 ## Goals
 This project has several goals to inform the development roadmap: